robfletcher/gradle-compass/README.md

 ### installCompass

-Installs the Compass Ruby gem.
+Installs the Compass Ruby gem and any additional gems you specify.
 This is executed automatically by the `compileSass` and `watchSass` tasks.

 ## Installation